-Following receipt of this report, the referring practitioner will consider the need for further treatment, before further allied mental health services may be provided.
+Following receipt of this report, the referring practitioner will consider the need for further treatment, before further allied mental health services may be provided (to a maximum of 10 services per calendar year).

 Further information about Medicare Benefits Schedule items is available from the Department of Health and Ageing's website at www.health.gov.au/mbsonline.